zolotas4/VersionControlLecture/README.md

 Why You're Here
 ===============

 As you will find out if you skim the slides, Version Control Systems (VCSs from now on) are widely used nowadays to keep track of changes in code, enhance collaboration and keep backups.
-Many of you may had never heard this term before but don't worry, I firstly heard about VCSs 6 years after my first CS module at a university level so taking into account that you're 2nd years students I am sure that you will master them.

-This document includes instructions on the 1st, 2nd and 3rd part of the practical session that follows the theory.
+This document includes instructions on the practical session that follows the theory.
 On the practical we will focus on the (maybe the most) widely used VCS named Git.
 SVN is popular as well so for those who prefer to use SVN instead of Git there's a file, called SVN-links.md (provided by Jose Calderon), where you can find useful resources for it.
 In case you want to share more resources on Git or SVN please drop me an email at thanos.zolotas@york.ac.uk or submit them through a pull request in this Git project.

 As shown in the slides, there are different GUIs for Git that can be used (and may make your life easier if you're not fan of the command line).
 I personally prefer to use GUIs and more specifically "SourceTree" which is available to download from [here.](https://www.sourcetreeapp.com/) For the 1st part of the practical we will work using the terminal as we need to perform simpler tasks.
 During the 2nd part where I will demostrate the collaborative aspects of Git I will use SourceTree.

 Part 1: The Basics (aka the 80% of what you will ever do with Git in your life)
 ========================

-In the first part you will be asked to do some exercises on your own to understand the basic functionality of Git.
+The first part consists of some exercises that will help you understand the basic functionality of Git.
 Before starting with the exercises, you need to make sure that you have Git installed and configured.
 Instructions follow.
-In case you have any problems ask the PTAs or myself for help.

 Installing Git